alphagov/govuk-developer-docs/source/manual/make-a-new-document-type-available-to-search.html.md

 content.

 The app responsible for search is [Search API][search-api].
-Search API listens to RabbitMQ messages about published documents to know when to index documents.
+Search API listens to AmazonMQ messages about published documents to know when to index documents.
 For the new document type to be indexed, you need to add it to a whitelist.

 ### 1. Decide what fields you want to make available to search